 The Chairman has a seat on the Board of the Company's AIFM by virtue of the Company's minority partnership interest in Frostrow.
-It is a non-executive position and therefore the Board does not believe that this compromises his independence.
-There is a clear division of responsibility between the Chairman, the Directors, the AIFM, the Portfolio Manager and the Company's other third party service providers.
-The Chairman also continues to be independent of the Portfolio Manager.
+It is a non-executive position and therefore the Board does not believe that this compromises his independence from the Company.